Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It looks like you're trying to reference the contents of a file, but I can't access files directly.
-However, if you provide the text you'd like translated into Japanese, I'll be happy to help you!
-Please share the specific text and I'll include some engaging emojis as well. 😊✨
+It looks like you've provided a code snippet rather than a piece of text to translate.
+If you have specific text from a README file or any other content that you would like me to translate into Japanese and make engaging with emojis, please share that text!